 - Dust monitoring continues at Flinders Power, 13 September 2016

 The Ash Dam Rehabilitation Plan is another requirement of the Closure and Post Closure Plan, as well as the EPO.
 A revised version was provided to the EPA, and has been assessed by the Department of Environment, Water and Natural Resources and the Native Vegetation Council to ensure it is successful in the long term.
 Revised versions are assessed by the EPA prior to approval.

 The Ash Dam Rehabilitation Plan was approved by the EPA in March 2017, subject to revision of some conditions and Native Vegetation Council approval.

 Dust particles themselves may cause health effects irrespective of their elemental make-up and as such the EPA remains committed to working closely with Flinders Power to minimise dust events.

-For health-related information and advice, please tel: (08) 8226 7100.
+For health-related information and advice, please contact SA Health on tel: (08) 8226 7100.